3. Human knowledge management process

 Preconceptions and emotions

-The preconcepts are hardly negative in the theory of knowledge, rather, they are necessary to avoid thought repetition and constant mental reasoning; at the same time, the preconcepts can act as a true limit of knowledge or of its innovation.
+The preconceptions are hardly negative in the theory of knowledge; they are necessary to avoid thought repetition and constant mental reasoning; at the same time, the preconceptions can act as a real limit of knowledge and its innovation.

 When the knowledge management process has sufficiently developed an idea and reached a conclusion, it incorporates the idea into the memory to avoid repeating the entire process over again.
-Normally, the most important preconcepts are immediately loaded in the memory every day, forming an important part of what is called a person's character.
+Typically, the essential preconceptions are immediately loaded into the memory every day, forming part of what is called a person's character.

-Regarding computer knowledge, we can assimilate the preconcepts to direct links, association of files, or other similar mechanisms.
+Regarding the computer knowledge, we can assimilate the preconceptions to direct links, an association of files, or other similar mechanisms.

-One of the first characteristics of computer abilities that stands out is their capacity to repeat or carry out instructions that have been previously saved (their automatism), but for this, computers need a program and have it loaded in the memory.
+One of the first characteristics of computer abilities that stands out is their capacity to repeat or carry out instructions previously saved.
+In order to achieve automatism, the computers need a program loaded in the memory.

-The human knowledge management system is much more powerful than any existing computer but it also needs previously developed programs that are loaded in operative or immediate memory to function.
-These programs or cognitive processes are somewhat similar to the preconcepts but have a functional nature, and are usually programs, small functions, or groups of them.
+The human knowledge management system is much more powerful than any existing computer, but it also needs previously developed programs loaded into operative or immediate memory to work.
+These programs or cognitive processes are somewhat similar to the preconceptions but have an operative nature, and are usually programs, small functions, or groups of them.

 Driving a car

-When we are not driving, the relevant knowledge and experiences related to driving are saved in our brain but they are not active; once we enter a car, these are activated or made more present, or are loaded into operative memory.
-This cognitive process would be much more intense if we were sitting in the driver's seat.
+When we are not driving, the relevant knowledge and experiences related to driving are in our brain, but they are not active; once we enter a car, these programs are activated or loaded into operative memory.
+This cognitive process is intense if we are sitting in the driver's seat.

-Another clarifying example influencing whether we are relaxed or not is how much control of our immediate surroundings we have.
-Regarding security problems a security program is loaded by the knowledge management process that affects how the senses operate and the capacity of rapid response of a large part of our body's muscles; we are not, however, referring to the effect that adrenaline produces.
+Another clarifying example influencing whether we are relaxed or not is how much control of the immediate surroundings we have.
+When the knowledge management process loads a security program, it affects how the senses operate and the capacity of rapid response of our body's muscles; we are not, however, referring to the effect adrenaline produces.